Class: IntExpr

 Optional integer expressions

-With an exception of guard expression, any value of an integer expression that depends on an absent variable is also absent.
+Except guard expression, any value of an integer expression that depends on an absent variable is also absent.
 As we don't know the value of the expression before the solution is found, we call such expression optional.

-In the following model, there is optional interval variable x and non-optional interval variable y.
-We add a constraint that end of x plus 10 must be less or equal to the start of y:
+a non-optional interval variable y.
+We add a constraint that the end of x plus

 let model = new CP.Model();